Melbourne Surgery

 1 week before colonscopy -

-Stop these medications - aspirin, clopidrogel(eg. Plavix, Iscover), dipyridamole(eg Asasantin, Persantin).
-(These medications increase the risk of bleeding especially if a biopsy needs to be performed during the colonoscopy) It is important that this is discussed first with your usual doctor and surgeon performing the colonoscopy.
+Discuss with your general practitioner & your cardiologist first about stopping these medications - aspirin, clopidrogel(eg. Plavix, Iscover), dipyridamole(eg Asasantin, Persantin), Prasugrel(Effient), Tigagrelor(Brilinta), Ticlopidine.
+(These medications increase the risk of bleeding especially if a polyp is excised during the colonoscopy)

 5 days before colonoscopy - If you are taking warfarin(Coumadin, Marevan), this is usually stopped then.
-Again it is important to discuss this with your usual doctor and your surgeon.
+Again it is important to discuss this with your usual doctor, cardiologist and your surgeon.
 For some low-risk patients on warfarin, that is all that needs to be done.
-For high-risk patients(risk of stopping the anticoagulant), daily injections with low-molecular weight heparin may need to be given.
+For high-risk patients(risk of stopping the anticoagulant), daily injections with low-molecular weight heparin eg Clexane may need to be given until the day before the scope once INR is less than 2

 2 days before colonoscopy -